Frequently Asked Questions About Divorce

 A: The requirements for filing a petition for divorce vary for each state.
 Each state has residency and domicile requirements.
 That means one of the parties must have been a resident or domiciliary of the state for a specified period of time prior to the filing of the petition.
-Some states have a "cooling off" period, during which the parties may not commence divorce proceedings (or serve divorce papers) for a specified period of time after the petition has been filed.
+Some states have a “cooling off” period, during which the parties may not commence dissolution proceedings (or serve divorce papers) for a specified period of time after the petition has been filed.

 Q: What is a legal separation?

 A: A separation occurs when a couple voluntarily lives apart.
 Depending on the state, either one or both parties must consent.
 A judicial separation is a decree by the court that the parties are living separately; this agreement may contain specifics on child custody, child support, spousal maintenance and division of property.
 A separation is not a divorce, so the couple remains legally married.

 Q: May the provisions in a divorce decree be changed afterwards?

 A: Post-decree modification usually does not occur unless there is a provision in the separation agreement to do so; unless one of the parties commits fraud, wields undue influence or makes a misrepresentation; or to correct mutual mistakes.
 Child support may be modified based upon a significant change in circumstances.

 Q: How is property divided in a divorce?